Work with Others

 Exportskill.
 The selected version of the dataset in the table is saved as a CSV file and the success message in the chat panel displays the link.
 Click on the link to download the CSV.

-There are two ways to share database connections, files, folders, Insights Boards, snapshots, and workflows with other users:
+There are two ways to share databases, files, folders, Insights Boards, snapshots, and recipes with other users:

-- Homepage.
-The Share button within each homepage sidebar section.
+- The Share button within each homepage sidebar section.